todpunk/tnl-site/content/blog_posts/data-people-are-different.md

 You'd think they would have communicated better about software and deployments and stuff.
 To an extent they did, but they didn't function as well as you might expect.
 This is because the problems trying to be solved are _different_ and they need to be _understood_ by each other, or at least one side.
 I'm personally putting that on software engineering, because there's more of us and we need to be better glue.
 A lot of software engineers naively believe their role is about writing code.
 No. Code is not the value anyone wants.
 No business has ever hired me to write code, but I have written code at every professional job I've ever had.
 They might _say_ they want me to write code, but what they actually all wanted was for me to provide value, often by writing code as a leverage point to produce it.

 No, that's not an obvious quip.
 I can't tell you the enormous majority of software devs that think their code is their worth.
-If I can do the same thing you did with 800 lines of code in an excel spreadsheet, which is more valuable?
+If you can do something with 800 lines of code and I can do it in an excel spreadsheet, which is more valuable?
 You can't answer that, because neither _are the value_ without the _context_ and the _problem_, but we're typically having that debate instead of what problems are valuable to solve.
 It's a dumb debate.

 Software engineers are there to glue knowledge of one domain with knowledge of another domain, to translate the interactions between computer and _stuff_.
 If you don't understand how to garden, you can't automate a robotic garden.
 You either need to get someone to tell you how to garden, or do research and learn, and _that_ is the value you're providing.